steps to becoming a registered nurses in the uk

 This test will assess your clinical knowledge.
 It is called an OSCE -The test simulates a clinical environment and patient scenarios which registered nurses are likely to encounter when they assess, plan, implement and evaluate care.
 This is a process that all nurses that study in the UK go through before they graduate.

-OSCES take place at Nottingham University and Oxford Brookes University at this present time.
+OSCEs take place at Northampton University, Oxford Brookes University and Ulster Universities at this present time.
 Candidates are assessed by a panel of examiners and are filmed for quality assurance purposes.
 Candidates are expected to demonstrate competence through safe and effective practice.
 There will be a charge for this test of £992.

 After completing part two of the test of competence you will have a face to face ID check.
 Each nurse will be required to bring all the original documents that you have previously uploaded as supporting evidence for your application.
 The ID check will normally take place at the same place and time as your OSCE.
 If this is not possible, a separate appointment can be made at the NMCs offices in London.